Why online reviews are important

 Have you ever seen printed material that contains pixelated or blurry images?
 This is often caused by incorporating low resolution images.

 All artwork design programs allow you to resize an image you are working on.
-But it’s important to understand why simply resizing a low resolution image will not produce a true high resolution image.

 First of all, if you downloaded your image from the internet without permission you risk Copyright infringement.